In-patient luxury rehab center in Thailand

 Schizophrenia is diagnosed after a physical exam, tests and screenings, and psychiatric evaluation.
 A great deal of diagnostic processes accounts for eliminating other mental health disorders and determining that symptoms of schizophrenia aren’t consequences of addiction.

-The main objective of the physical exam is to rule out other health problems that could cause symptoms.
-The doctor may order several tests such as screening for drugs or alcohol and imaging tests like MRI and CT.
-These tests also confirm that no physical health problem is behind the symptoms a person experiences.
+The main objective of the physical exam is to rule out other health problems that are potentially causing a patient’s symptoms.
+The doctor is likely to order several tests such as screening for drugs or alcohol and imaging tests like MRI and CT.
+These tests are meant to confirm that no physical health problem is behind the symptoms a person experiences.

 How long does Schizophrenia last?